Motherwort

 • Sleep difficulties

 Folk traditions across Europe held that motherwort could ward off negative energy while promoting inner peace.
 Wise women often recommended it during major life transitions.
-Russian folklore particularly valued the herb for supporting women through menopause, while Germanic traditions included it in protective household charms.
+Russian folklore particularly valued the herb for supporting women through menopause, while Germanic traditions wove it into protective household charms.

 motherwort, herbs, plants